mars-planet/mars_city/doc/templates/swrs-template.rst

 User1
 ~~~~~

-Describe all the users and there expectations for this package
+Describe all the users and their expectations for this package

 Constraints
 -----------